alihan0/mellow-modal/README.md

   /* ... */
 });
 ```
-Sets the style of the confirmation button.
-Check Bootstrap Colors for other styles.
-Default `success`

 ------------------------------------------

+Sets the text of the confirmation button.
+Default `Confirm`

 ```
 modal.fire({
   /* ... */